freeCodeCamp/guide/src/pages/articles/certificates/escaping-literal-quotes-in-strings/index.md

 ---
-title: Escaping Literal Quotes In Strings
+title: Escaping Literal Quotes in Strings
 ---
 In JavaScript, you can escape a quote from considering it as an end of string quote by placing a backslash `\` in front of the quote.